 We are using CJ Affiliates for most of our partners, but also signed with Amazon and HostGator.
 Revenue is tied directly to the number of visitors you have.
 Your revenue will build slowly at first, based on the number of visitors coming to your website.
 Only a handful of people will buy through you, so if you have, say, 50 people coming to your site every week or month in the beginning, not many of them will buy through you.
 It’s probably best to wait with monetizing (and there are dozens of ways of doing this!) until you have decent visitor numbers.

 There are whole books written on how to start a blog, such as this one on Amazon, but these are the basic steps.
 Now, go out, build your site, post your content and by all means, have fun.
-It’s long and neverending road, so best read everything you can about blogging.
+It’s a long and never-ending road, so best read everything you can about blogging.
 It’s going to be a worthwhile ride.